- Healthcare Analytics

 Talaei-Khoei, A, Ray, P & Parameshwaran, N 2010, 'Policies: From Making Sense of Experiences to Relevance of Information in Disaster Management; Need for Technical Solutions', BUSINESS TRANSFORMATION THROUGH INNOVATION AND KNOWLEDGE MANAGEMENT: AN ACADEMIC PERSPECTIVE, VOLS 1-2, 14th International-Business-Information-Management-Association Conference, INT BUSINESS INFORMATION MANAGEMENT ASSOC-IBIMA, Istanbul, TURKEY, pp. 829-841.

-Smith, ST, Talaei-Khoei, A & Ray, M 2009, 'Electronic Games for Aged Care and Rehabilitation', 11th International Conference on e-Health Networking, Applications and Services, 2009., International Conference on e-Health Networking, Applications and Services, IEEE, Sydney, Australia, pp. 42-47.View/Download from: UTS OPUS or Publisher's site
+Smith, ST, Talaei-Khoei, A & Ray, M 2009, 'Electronic Games for Aged Care and Rehabilitation', 11th International Conference on e-Health Networking, Applications and Services, 2009., International Conference on e-Health Networking, Applications and Services, IEEE, Sydney, Australia, pp. 42-47.View/Download from: Publisher's site

 The declining cognitive and motor abilities has become a major problem in the health care of the elderly, often leading to potentially fatal falls.
 Current rehabilitation strategies to address this issue include routine physiotherapy which is often dull and boring for the patient, leading to poor adherence.
 In recent years, the use of video games in physical therapy has reportedly had a positive affect on rehabilitation strategies.
 We propose using a modified version of a music video game, dance dance revolution (DDR), to motivate the elderly and increase adherence to rehabilitation.
 We also present the design of a mobile monitoring system which allows the health professional to monitor the patient's progress.